istio/istio.io/content/en/docs/setup/additional-setup/external-controlplane/index.md

 EOF
 {{< /text >}}

-Install the configuration to create the ingress gateway in the `istio-system` namespace of `external_cluster`:
+Install the configuration to create the ingress gateway in the `istio-system` namespace of the external cluster:

 {{< text bash >}}
 $ istioctl install -f controlplane-gateway.yaml --context="${CTX_EXTERNAL_CLUSTER}"
 {{< /text >}}

 You may notice the istiod deployment created in the `istio-system` namespace.
 This is used only to configure the ingress gateway and is NOT the control plane used by remote clusters.
-This ingress gateway could, in fact, be configured to host multiple external control control planes, in different namespaces on the cluster, even though in this example you will only deploy a single external istiod in the `external-istiod` namespace.
+This ingress gateway could, in fact, be configured to host multiple external control planes, in different namespaces on the cluster, even though in this example you will only deploy a single external istiod in the `external-istiod` namespace.

 Configure your environment to expose the Istio ingress gateway service using a public hostname with TLS.
 Set the `EXTERNAL_ISTIOD_ADDR` environment variable to the hostname and `SSL_SECRET_NAME` environment variable to the secret that holds the TLS certs: